berndporr/iir1/README.md

 expected sequences by comparing them from results created by the output of scipy's `sosfilt`.

+You can disable the generation of tests by setting `IIR1_BUILD_TESTING` to off.

 ## Documentation

 ### Learn from the demos